buildpacks/docs/content/docs/buildpack-author-guide/publish-a-buildpack.md

 1. Run Pack to package the buildpack and publish the image
 1. Register the image with the Buildpack Registry

-You can implement these steps in your GitHub Action by adding the following code to your `release.yml`:
+You can implement these steps in your GitHub Action by adding the following code to your `release.yml` (note the indentation):

 ```yaml
     steps: